-For the first time visitor, flying in to City Airport (Manchester Barton) can be daunting.
+For the first time visitor, flying in to City Airport (Manchester Barton) can appear to be daunting.
 However, most would agree that its really quite simple.
 The information provided here is intended to give further guidance to help you plan your flight.

 You will need to follow the Manchester Low Level Route which starts just North of Ashcroft Farm Strip.
 The max altitude in the route is 1300 feet Manchester QNH.
 You can obtain a Basic Service from Manchester Approach on 118.575 mhz, though clearance to transit the route is not required.
 See the listening squawk information below.